Mantel254/Swahilipot/Attachee management system/README.md

 A simple web-based system built with **Flask**, **HTML** and **Python** that helps a supervisor manage industrial attachees (interns) by grouping them into divisions, assigning tasks, collecting feedback, and scoring performance.

 ---
+# Aim
+- Creating the system in less than 12 hours

 ## 🔧 Features